-It’s over a year since I bought the Fuji XE1.
-I sold the X100 after reading the specs of the upcoming XE1; it was something of a gamble which involved also selling my complete GF1 micro-four-thirds outfit including two lenses (the 20mm and the 45mm) which I rated 5 star.
+It’s well over a year since I bought the Fuji XE1, having sold the X100 after reading the specs of the upcoming XE1; it was something of a gamble which involved also selling my complete GF1 micro-four-thirds outfit including two lenses (the 20mm and the 45mm) which I rated 5 star.
 Read the four-thirds pages below for the story of a 3+ year affair with the GF1 and a 2 year infatuation with the X100.
 Keep reading this page to find out about my sweet little XE1.

 The XE1 does not have the optical viewfinder of the X PRO1 , so I had to be sure that the EVF was something I would get used to.
 It does mean however that the focal length (angle of view) of the lens is viewable without squinting at a screen on the rear of the camera, which was something I found annoying on the GF1, to the extent that I bought optical viewfinders for the 20mm and 14mm primes which proved satisfactory for everything but close subjects, where parallax error makes them useless.